Getting help and support

 Before you begin

-✔ Identify who your landlord is: this information is on your tenancy agreement.
-It could be your local council, housing association or a private landlord
+✔ Identify who your landlord is: this information is on your tenancy agreement if you are a tenant of a local council, housing association Resident Management Company or a private landlord.

-✔ Always check your tenancy agreement: this document outlines your rights and responsibilities as a tenant, and your landlord’s responsibilities towards you
+✔ Always check your tenancy agreement: this document outlines your rights and responsibilities as a resident, tenant or leaseholder, and your landlord’s responsibilities towards you.

-✔ See if you can report issues online: most local council websites now have online forms to reports issues such as repairs or anti-social behaviour
+✔ See if you can report issues online: most local council websites now have online forms to report issues such as anti-social behaviour or neighbourhood nuisance.

 Who to contact